 - Snoring at night.

-- B is for border: The edges should appear normal.
-If you see imperfections, see your dermatologist.
+- B is for border: the edges should appear normal.
+If you see imperfections, then see your dermatologist.

-- D is for diameter: If your mole measures more than 6 mm in size, see a doctor.
+- D is for diameter: if your mole measures more than 6 mm in size, then see a doctor.

-- E is for evolution: If you notice the mole has changed, see a doctor.
+- E is for evolution: if you notice the mole has changed, then see a doctor.